ionutbalutoiu/cinder-ceph-replication/README.md

 The Ceph RBD mirror will not sync the volume until the split-brain scenario is fixed manually.

+There are two methods to solve the split-brain scenario:
+1. Using Ceph `rbd` cli commands.
+2. Using Juju actions.

+The method `#2` is more user friendly, since the problem is solved via Juju commands only.
+So, it is the preferred method.

+On the other hand, method `#1` needs: SSH-ing into the `ceph-rbd-mirror` unit, identifying each volume with replication enabled, and running the appropriate `rbd` cli call for it.

+#### 1. Using Ceph `rbd` cli commands

 Bring back site-a by starting the Ceph Mon there:
 ```
 juju ssh 0